upperstream/dotfiles/README.md

 ## Install tools

-The following command installs some tools for your convenience.
+The following command installs some tools for your convenience:

     ./dotfiles_install_tools.sh

+When an option `-x` is specified, additional tools for X Window System will be installed as well.
+Note that this may install X Window System as a part of dependencies.
+Execute `./dotfiles_link_files -H` to learn more options.

 Please note that you should not invoke the script with the root privilege.
 The script automatically asks for the root privilege when